leesahanders/connect-slurm-example/README.md

 env | grep SINGU
 ```

-## What happens when a piece of Connect content is interrupted?
+## What happens when a piece of Connect content is interrupted while the slurm job is running?

 ## Progress bars